pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 # Control the arm

 Once you have instantiated the _Reachy_ object, you are actually connected to your robot.
 This means that **the hardware (sensors and effectors) are synced with their software equivalent**.
 This synchronization loop runs at about 100Hz.
-In particular, this lets you retrieve the arm(s) state and send commands to make them move.
+In particular, this lets you retrieve the arm(s) state and send commands to make it move.

 **Before actually running some commands, it's important to make sure you are ready**:

-* Make sure the robot is in a "safe" state (as shown in the images **TODO** for instance).
+* Make sure the robot is in a "safe" state (as shown in the images below for instance).
 If a wire is blocked or a motor is completly reversed, sending target position or even turning the motor on may result in a violent motion that may damage the robot.
 * The motor are powerful so they can make the whole arm move fluidly.
 Do not hesitate to first try the move you want to make, with a low speed (we will show how to do that below).
 When you are sure everything is okay, you can increase the speed again.

+{{< img src="reachy-safe-position.jpg" width="50%" >}}

 {{< hint danger >}}
 More information is available on the [Safety first section](../posts/safety).
 It provides simple guidelines to avoid damaging your robot.